-D6 to too wide for this horse.
-Record the best fitting size on the record sheet.
-For this horse”: at section "A" (withers) is D5.
+D6 is to wide for this horse.
+Record the best fitting on the record sheet.
+For this horse: at section "A" (withers) "D".

-Repeat the process at position “B” with the cards labeled “B”.
-Record the measurement on the record sheet.
+Repeat the process at position "B" labelled "B".

 And repeat again at "C" position.

-The cards have a mark on the profiles to indicate the relative position for the “Rock” patterns.
+The cards have a mark on the profiles to indicate the relative position for the "rock" patterns.

 Transfer this location to the horse using a piece of chalk.